History of the automobile: Gasoline

-Benz built his first automobile, the Benz Patent Motorcar, in 1885 in Mannheim.
-It is considered the first modern car—a practical, marketable automobile for everyday use—and the first in series production.
-Benz was granted a patent for his automobile on 29 January 1886, and began the first production of automobiles in 1888, after Bertha Benz, his wife, had proved—with the first long-distance trip in August 1888, from Mannheim to Pforzheim and back—that the horseless coach was capable of extended travel.
+Benz built his first prototype car, the Benz Patent Motorcar, in 1885 in Mannheim.
+He patented it in January 1886, and by June 1886, he was driving around Mannheim in a second vehicle, the Benz Patent-Motorwagen Nr.
+2, which had brakes.
+His first production car was the Benz Patent-Motorwagen Model 2, which went into series production in 1887.
+The Patent-Motorwagen is considered by many to be the first modern car—a practical, marketable automobile for everyday use—and the first in series production.
+His wife, Bertha Benz, proved—with the first long-distance trip in August 1888, from Mannheim to Pforzheim and back—that the motor car was capable of extended travel.
 Since 2008, a Bertha Benz Memorial Route commemorates this event.

 Soon after, Gottlieb Daimler and Wilhelm Maybach in Stuttgart in 1889 designed a vehicle from scratch to be an automobile, rather than a horse-drawn carriage fitted with an engine.
 They also are usually credited with inventing the first motorcycle in 1885.

 In 1891, John William Lambert built a three-wheeler in Ohio City, Ohio, which was destroyed in a fire the same year, while Henry Nadig constructed a four-wheeler in Allentown, Pennsylvania.

 The first four-wheeled gasoline-driven automobile in the United Kingdom was built in Walthamstow by Frederick Bremer in 1892.
 Another was made in Birmingham in 1895 by Frederick William Lanchester, who also patented the disc brake.
 The first electric starter was installed on an Arnold, an adaptation of the Benz Velo, built in Kent between 1895 and 1898.